Gillian Wright

-Gillian Wright is an English actress, known for portraying the role of Jean Slater on the BBC soap opera EastEnders since 2004, for which she has won numerous awards.
+Gillian Wright (born 7 December 1959) is an English actress, known for playing Jean Slater on the BBC soap opera EastEnders since 2004, for which she has won numerous awards.
 She previously worked as a drama teacher and a theatre director before occupying acting roles.

 Career

 Wright's first television role was in an episode of ChuckleVision as Mrs. Stone in 1994.
 She went on to portray guest roles in Casualty and Holby City, before portraying the nanny in the CITV children's comedy Sir Gadabout: The Worst Knight in the Land for two series between 2002 and 2003.
 She also appeared in episodes of Doctors, Calendar Girls and Heartbeat, before taking on her prestigious role of Jean Slater in the BBC soap opera EastEnders.
 Wright was originally signed for one episode in December 2004, but bosses brought her back into the series a year later for four more episodes.
 After guest starring in two episodes of rival soap opera Coronation Street, she then returned to EastEnders on a recurring basis until her character moved into Albert Square in November 2007.
 In 2006, she collected a Mental Health Media Award for her portrayal of Jean, a person living with bipolar disorder.